MichealAbaho/pico-outcome-prediction/README.md

 This repository contains source code used in publications:
 - Abaho, Micheal, et al. "Correcting Crowdsourced annotations to Improve Detection of Outcome types in Evidence Based Medicine."http://danushka.net/papers/abaho_kdh_2019.pdf

-Reproducing the work or for purposes of running experiments on different datasets, Follow the instructions below,
+Follow the instructions below to reproduce the results for purposes of running experiments on different datasets, otherwise the ebm_nlp_1_00 or ebm_nlp_2_00 datasets used can be found here https://github.com/bepnye/EBM-NLP

 Requirements
 ```